Three ways to tell between enterprise and consumer clouds

 Consumer cloud-based applications are designed for ease-of-use, to be implemented quickly but compliance with corporate guidelines or national data governance regulations often falls to the wayside in favour of agility.
 By contrast, enterprise cloud applications ensure that a business complies with internal and national or international regulations, and keeps sensitive information confidential.
 In addition, these applications focus on enterprise-critical features like security, auditability, and data sovereignty.

 The use of cloud for businesses is obvious.
-Using cloud-based applications often requires less work and costs less than having to build, host and maintain a data centre.
+Using cloud-based applications often requires less work and costs less than having to build, host and maintain a data center.
 Cloud also often provides increased scalability and frees up valuable IT resources.
 While growth in cloud services has resulted in increased choice, it also increases risks to companies without a defined strategy or policy around usage of corporate data.

 Three Differences between Enterprise and Consumer Cloud Applications